anudeepnikku/CS310-pa02-summer2020/README.md

 - Code that would win an obfuscated code competition with the rest of CS310 students.

 ### How will my assignment be graded?
 - You CANNOT get points (even style/manual-inspection points) for code that doesn't compile or for submitting just the files given to you with the assignment.
-You CAN get manual inspection points for code that (a) compiles and (b) is an "honest attempt" at the assignment, but does not pass any unit tests.

 - Grading will be divided into the following portions:
   1. Manual/Automatic Testing (90%): To assess the correctness of programs by matching the outputs to the solution outputs.
   2. Manual Code Inspection (Optional):  If your code failed more than 3 out of 10 tests above, you may request a manual inspection and you will be graded based on the points assigned to each task.
-If you request a manual inspection, you can no longer use the score you get from "Manual/Automatic Testing";
+If you request a manual inspection, you can no longer use the score you get from "Manual/Automatic Testing"; To use this grade, your code  (a) must compile and (b) is an "honest attempt" at the assignment.
   3. Coding Style: Manual Code Inspection Rubric (10% "off the top" points)

 Inspection Point | Points | High (all points) | Med (1/2 points) | Low (no points)